isometimescode/coopcontrol/README.md

 **Crontab**: Once a day at midnight

 This script is meant to run once a day or on demand if needed (for example, if something breaks and you want to re-download the data).
-It uses the publically available [Sunrise API](http://sunrise-sunset.org/api) to get the correct data by latitude and longitude, and saves this to a file for use in all the other scripts.
+It uses the publicly available [Sunrise API](http://sunrise-sunset.org/api) to get the correct data by latitude and longitude, and saves this to a file for use in all the other scripts.
 This script tries to be timezone-aware: this means that if your Pi is set to Pacific Time like mine, then it will save the data as PST in the log file.
 I just find this easier to read and calculate cron times.

 If this script fails to get new data one night, the other code will run just fine, provided the previous' days data is still there.
 Day to day, sunrise and sunset change only slightly anyway, so a couple days of "old" data will not hurt anything.
 This gives me a little time to fix whatever might be wrong (for example, if the API is down or my internet is not working).
 In a pinch, you could also manually copy a new JSON file with updated data directly on to your Pi.